syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### expandCollapseRecord(taskId)
 {:#methods:expandcollapserecord}

-To expand and collapse an item in gantt using item's ID
+To expand and collapse an item in Gantt using item's ID

 <table class="params">
 <thead>